BigMo/SmartControl/README.md

 * `-h` or `--help`: Print usage
 * `-v` or `--version`: Print current version
 * `-l` or `--list`: Print current configurations

+Adding configurations is done by adding new entries to the `serverconfigurations`-Array in the config-file, as shown [here](#example).

 ## Requirements
 * mono, runtime-version 4.0